FaceTime Like A Pro (eBook)

 11. Reset Network Settings

-One final solution is to reset settings on your iPhone.
-This will not delete any personal data.
-But will erase Wi-Fi passwords, VPN configurations, Bluetooth devices, etc. Make sure you have a backup in case things go wrong.
+One final solution is to reset your iPhone’s settings.
+This will not delete any personal data, but it will erase Wi-Fi passwords, VPN configurations, Bluetooth devices, etc. Make sure you have a backup in case things go wrong.

 1. Open the Settings app → General.